ToriningenGames/Marisa-GB-1/README.md

 ### Tools
 Helper programs needed to make the game, writtem by me.
 - `MML6`: Music Macro Language compiler used for all the songs
-- `Raw-MapConv`: Converts Tiled formatted maps into an uncompressed compiled format
+- `LZ-MapConv`: Converts Tiled formatted maps into a compressed compiled format
-- `LZifier`: LZ compresses data, used for maps and tiledata There's also some miscy files here
+- `LZifier`: LZ compresses data, used for faces and tiledata There's also some miscy files here
 - `specfile_marisa.cfg`: Tells LZifier the exact format of packets to output
-- `Tiledata.tsx`: Copy of Tiledata.gb for Tiled, so game maps look right
-- `System.tsx`: A few colored tiles, so Collsions, Priority, and Visibility bits can be visualized (and drawn)

 ### Root folder